ibm-cloud-docs/openshift/openshift_firewall.md

 </br>

-### Opening ports in a public or private firewall for inbound traffic to NodePort, load balancer, and Ingress services
+### Opening ports in a public or private firewall for inbound traffic to NodePort, load balancer, and Ingress services, and OpenShift routes
 {: #firewall_inbound}

-You can allow incoming access to NodePort, load balancer, and Ingress services.
+You can allow incoming access to NodePort, load balancer, and Ingress services, and OpenShift routes.
 {:shortdesc}

 <dl>